Roisin Willis: Collegiate career: Double NCAA champion

 NCAA Indoor T&F Championships in Albuquerque, NM, setting a personal best, and meet and facility records in the process.
 She was also a member of the Stanford team that won the distance medley relay.
 That same year at the NCAA Outdoor T&F Championships she finished 4th in the 800m.
 Following her freshman year, she signed an NIL deal with New Balance prior to competing at the US Track and Field Championships.

 She won the 2025 NCAA Outdoor Championships in Eugene, Oregon, running 1:58.13, a new meeting record, which moved her to third on the all-time NCAA list, behind only Athing Mu and Michaela Rose.

-USA Champion
+2025: USA Champion, turning professional

 She won the women's 800 metres title at the 2025 USA Outdoor Track and Field Championships, winning her semi-final in 1:58.40 and then triumphing in the final in 1:59.26.
 She competed in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan, without advancing to the semi-finals.

+In December 2025, Willis announced she would forego her final year of NCAA eligibility to run professionally.

+2026

+On 24 January 2026, Willis won her debut race as a professional with an indoor personal best in the 800m winning in 1:59.59 at the Indoor Grand Prix, in Boston.
+The following week, Willis lowered the American indoor record for the 800 metres with 1:57.97 at the BU Terrier Classic in Boston.

+It was the first time Willis had run sub-1:58, indoors or out.
+On 1 February, Willis won over 600 metres at the Millrose Games in a personal best 1:24.87.
+Willis ran 1:58.08 to win over 800 metres at the LA Track Fest on 23 May 2026.
+On 7 June, Willis ran a personal best 1:57.56 as she finished third at the 2026 Bauhausgalan in Stockholm, part of the 2026 Diamond League.
+In September, she competed over 800 m at the inaugural World Ultimate Championship in Budapest.